rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

-In the above example, the `try_for_each` method iterates over each key-value pair and writes them to the terminal.
-Now take the following json format:
+In the above example, the `Source::try_for_each` method iterates over each key-value pair in the `Source` and writes them to the terminal.

+Let's look at a structured example.
+Take the following json format:

 ```json
 {